|Product Type||Shipped Product|

 Additional features are a fully adjustable electric choke, and a semi polished finish that will improve any engine compartment.
 The Slayer™ 750cfm (Part # SL-750-VS) features a 1-11/16" throttle bore and a 1.375" venturi.

-Pictured below are our most popular valve covers.
+Pictured below are some of our most popular valve covers.
 They are fabricated aluminum, and very high quality.
 You may select from any of the valve covers we have listed at no additional cost for your engine.

 RETRO STYLE FINNED.
 OUR SECOND MOST POPULAR CHOICE.